 3 Bargain Blue Chips You Bought This Week

-A clearer picture emerges with Tesco (ISE: TSCO.L) , the third-most popular pick by TD Direct Investing's private clients between the market's opening on Monday and today at noon.
-Heavily bought in the past few weeks following lackluster results which saw 30 pence lopped off the share price, Tesco this week benefited from an upgrade, with UBS waving the "buy" flag and putting a target share price of 370 pence on the company.
+Last up: Tesco (ISE: TSCO.L) , the seventh-most popular pick by the broker's private clients between the market's opening on Monday and today at noon.
+Heavily bought in the past few weeks following lackluster results which saw 30 pence lopped off the share price, Tesco is evidently still benefiting from last week's broker upgrade from UBS, which put a price of 370 pence on the share.

-With the shares on a rating of just nine times forecast earnings and offering a 5% forecast yield, an upgrade and "buy" rating may be superfluous to investors with an eye for a bargain.
+With a rating of just nine times forecast earnings and a 4.9% forecast yield, a broker upgrade and "buy" rating ought to be superfluous to investors with an eye for a blue-chip bargain.
 But, as they say, every little bit helps.

 Are you looking to profit as a long-term investor?
 "10 Steps To Making A Million In The Market" is the latest Motley Fool guide to help Britain invest.
 Better.
 We urge you to read the report today -- while it's still free and available.